BubbyRoosh1/Defaults-instafader/README.md

 ## Now with colour!

 ## Disclaimer
-Coloured hitcircles will seem a little dull.
+Colored hitcircles will seem a little dull.
 This is so transparency works and they're not just coloured squares..
 I think..

 ## Requirements